 Listed in UNESCO World Heritage Sites since 1994

-One of the biggest cathedrals in the country, Svetitskhoveli (11th c architect Arsukisdze) is situated in the center of Mtskheta.
-It represents the religious center of Georgia as it is believed, the mantle of Christ is buried here under a 17th century ciborium.
+Svetitskhoveli, one of the country's largest cathedrals (11th century), is located in the center of Mtskheta.
+It is considered the religious heart of Georgia, believed to house the mantle of Christ under a 17th-century ciborium.

-One more monastery from the 11th century, Samtavro nunnery – was constructed by Arsukisdze’s Master.
-The western aedicule here serves as mausoleum of the first Christian king of Georgia Miriani and his wife Nana (4th c).
-A 5th century small shrine in the yard is dedicated to St. Nino, a woman who preached Christianity in early 4th c.
+Another noteworthy site is the 11th-century Samtavro Nunnery, constructed by Arsukisdze's Master.
+The western aedicule serves as the mausoleum of Miriani, the first Christian king of Kartli Kingdom, and his wife Nana (4th century).
+The nunnery also features a 5th-century shrine dedicated to St. Nino, who played a crucial role in preaching Christianity in the early 4th century.

-The historic churches of Mtskheta demonstrate the high level of art and culture of Kartli Kingdom, which had an important role in the political, religious, social, economic life of the region.
-These monuments signify the introduction of Christianity to the Caucasian mountain region.
-All of the above-mentioned churches are excellent examples of medieval ecclesiastical architecture in this region and show the changing patterns of the building typology from the 4th to the 18th centuries.
+The historic churches of Mtskheta, including Jvari Monastery, Svetitskhoveli, and Samtavro Nunnery, showcase the high level of art and culture from the Kartli Kingdom.
+These monuments played pivotal roles in the political, religious, social, and economic life of the region.
+They also signify the introduction of Christianity to the Caucasus mountain region, offering excellent examples of medieval ecclesiastical architecture and showcasing evolving building typologies from the 4th to the 18th centuries.

 To book tours, please, check detailed itineraries for full-day private tours from Tbilisi below: